-Identical Twin Found Not Guilty Of Murder In Hawaii Cliff Crash That Killed Her Sister
+An Identical Twin Was Found Not Guilty Of Murder In The Hawaii Cliff Crash That Killed Her Sister

 The twins moved to Hawaii in 2015 after running a popular yoga studio in Florida called Twin Power Yoga and changing their names from Alison and Ann Dadow.

-After the crash, Alexandria Duval was arrested, but a judge order her released saying there was not enough evidence to support a second-degree murder charge.
+After the 2016 crash, Alexandria Duval was arrested, but a judge ordered her release, saying there was not enough evidence to support a second-degree murder charge.

 Later that year, a grand jury in Hawaii indicted Duval and she was arrested in Albany, New York.